Table of contents

 Proteins/protein

-There is probably no other nutrient that is the subject of so many myths as proteins, also known colloquially as protein.
+There is probably no other nutrient that is the subject of so many myths as proteins, also known colloquially as egg whites.
 Especially when it comes to the daily requirement, there are many different statements.
 So what is true?

 A distinction is often made between complete and incomplete protein sources.
 This means that incomplete protein sources do not provide the 9 essential amino acids.